This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Smoking BBQ to me is the ultimate outdoor cooking experience.
+Smoking BBQ might be the ultimate cooking experience.

-Build your fire, choose which wood you want to flavor your food with, then sit back while your masterpiece cooks low and slow.
+Choose which wood you want to flavor your food with, build your fire, then sit back while your masterpiece cooks low and slow.

 Do it right, and the end result of your cook can be the stuff of legend amongst your family and friends.

-There are a few different types of smokers out there – and which one you choose can make all of the difference.
+There are a few different types of smokers out there – and which one is the right choice for you in many ways comes down to personal preference.
 In this article, we’ve created a guide to all of the different types of smokers.
 We’ll go over the pros and cons of each, and talk about a few situations that each different type is best for!